CHINOGA/chino-parking-system/README.md

 - **Vehicle Entry:** Use `vehicle_entry.php` to register vehicles entering the parking lot.
 Vehicle registration numbers and driver names are automatically converted to uppercase.
 Validation enforces 8-character registration numbers for all vehicle types.

 - **Reporting:** Use `reporting.php` to view parked and exited vehicles.
 Real-time search inputs allow filtering of vehicles by registration number, type, driver name, and phone number.
+Export options for parked and exited vehicles are available in CSV format.

 - **Vehicle Exit:** Use the exit functionality on the reporting dashboard to mark vehicles as exited.